perfsonar/docs/install_options.rst

 .. image:: images/install_options-bundle_tree.png

 This flowchart was created to help pick the correct option:

 .. image:: images/bundle_flowchart.png

+In addition to the above, pieces of perfSONAR can also be run inside of the Docker ecosystem.
+This allows for perfSONAR to be run in otherwise unsupported environments, including Mac OSX and Windows.
+Note that there are some limitations while running in those environments.
+For more information, see :doc:`install_docker`.

 CentOS Toolkit ISO Installation